-Year 1 continued Block Number Name/General Description MSCI 5060-001 Clinically Oriented Anatomy This block, consisting of Weeks 1-11, provides students with the foundation in anatomy and embryology necessary for success in the remainder of the curriculum and introduces students to applications of anatomy to the practice of medicine.
-It includes the traditional content and concepts of gross and developmental anatomy presented in a clinical context, coordinated with introductions to case based presentations and panel discussions with physicians.
-MSCI 5070-001 Biology of Cells and Tissues This block, in Weeks 12-22, includes the structure and function of cells and tissues and an introduction to genetics.
-The segment concerning cells and tissues includes contributions from the traditional disciplines of biochemistry, histology, physiology and pathology and is organized in a progression from molecules to cells to tissues.
-The segment on genetics begins with an introduction to classical genetics and proceeds to the concepts and clinical applications of recombinant DNA technology.
-The segment concludes with the genetic aspects of neoplasia.
-MSCI 5080-001 Early Clinical Experience I This block, which begins in week 1 and extends throughout Years 1 and 2, provides the framework for students to learn the fundamental skills of patient assessment.
-The students in groups of four are assigned to Master Teachers to learn history taking and physical examination.
-Students grow accustomed to clinical care, its varied settings, and the operations of the health care team.
-They also master specific skills and learn the essentials of patient care from these first patient exposures.
+Block Number Name/General Description MSCI 5060-001 Clinically Oriented Anatomy This block spans Weeks 1 to 11 and provides students with the foundation in anatomy and embryology necessary for success in the remainder of the curriculum and introduces students to applications of anatomy to the practice of medicine.
+It includes the traditional content and concepts of gross and developmental anatomy presented in a clinical context, coordinated with introductions to case-based presentations and panel discussions with physicians.
+MSCI 5070-001 Biology of Cells and Tissues This block, from Weeks 12 to 20, integrates includes the traditional disciplines of biochemistry, genetics, cell biology, and tissues histology.
+The block progresses from molecules to the cell to the organization of cells into tissues.
+MSCI 5080-001 Early Clinical Experience I This block, which begins in Week 1 and extends throughout Year 1, provides the framework for students to learn the fundamental skills of professionalism and patient communication and assessment.
+Learning occurs in several settings including classroom instruction, small group forums, as well as in the clinic providing direct patient care and other community-based patient care settings.
+The students are assigned to Master Clinical Teachers, in groups of four, to learn history-taking and physical examination.
+The students also explore ethical, cultural, psychological, and economic dimensions of clinical care through these various learning settings.

-In Year 1 an elective in medical Spanish is also available.
-Between Years 1 and 2 there are also opportunities for clinical or research experiences.
+Between Years 1 and 2 there are opportunities for clinical or research elective experiences and international health electives.